 His short fiction has appeared widely in journals, magazines, and anthologies such as Conjunctions, Black Warrior Review, Zyzzyva, The Iowa Review, Lightspeed Magazine, The Bellevue Literary Review, The Southern Review, Tin House, and One World: A Global Anthology of Short Stories.
 For many years, he co-edited Psychopomp Magazine, an online literary journal of innovative prose.

 Prior to St. Olaf, he taught at The College of Idaho and lived in Boise.
+He originally hails from Hawaii and the San Francisco Bay Area.
 His interests include innovative prose, science-fiction, hybrid genres, fabulism and magical realism, and literary journal editing/publishing.
-He resides in Lakeville with his wife and their cat, Kalahira.
+He resides in Minneapolis with his wife, a dog, a cat, and a robot dog.